 This Sedum mexicanum was given to me by my good friend and fellow plant collector, Walley Morse, of Greenville, Mississippi in the spring of 2012.
 My thanks to Margrit Bischofberger of the International Crassulaceae Network for giving me the proper ID in 2013.
 I really liked this nice Sedum because of their nice narrow light green leaves and their softness.

 Origin: Umm.
 Possibly Mexico.
-Exact origin is unknown.
+The exact origin is unknown.

 Zones: USDA Zones 7b-10b (5 to 35° F).